An automatic system to detect equivalence between iterative algorithms: Linnaeus

 Now we rewrite the linear system so that the nonlinearities corresponding to the argmins for the new linear system are (sub)gradients.
 Let $\lambda = \textnormal{diag}(\lambda_{1}, \dots, \lambda_n)$, $Q_1 = \textnormal{diag}(Q^1_{11}, \dots, Q_{11}^n)$, $Q_2 = \textnormal{diag}(Q^1_{12}, \dots, Q_{12}^n)$, and $M_1 = Q_1^{-1}Q_2 $, and $M_2 = Q_1^{-1}\lambda$.
 The new state-space realization in terms of the (sub)gradient oracles is

 We can compute the transfer function as

 Note that $I + M_1D_{11}$ is invertible (otherwise the algorithm is not causal) and consequently $I +M_1\hat H_{11}(z)$ is invertible.
 The matrix $Q_1$ is also invertible, since $Q^i_{11}$ is invertible for any $i \in \{1, \dots, n\}$.
-A detailed proof of \cref{eq34} and \cref{eq35} is provided in \cref{apd7}.
-Therefore, we know that if $\hat H(z)$ is fixed then $\hat H'(z)$ is also fixed. \end{proof}
+A detailed proof of \cref{eq34} and \cref{eq35} is provided in \cref{proof-oracles}.
+Therefore, we know that if $\hat H(z)$ is fixed then $\hat H'(z)$ is also fixed. \mnote{Could end proof here; is it clear enough?} \snote{Yes, ending here should be clear.
+Then, if we end here, we might change the previous sentence as ``if $\hat H(z)$ is fixed then $\hat H'(z)$ is also fixed and vice versa"?} \end{proof}